Skip to main content

 not-again-ai

-GitHub Actions Packaged with Poetry Nox Ruff Type checked with mypy
+GitHub Actions uv Nox Ruff Type checked with mypy

 not-again-ai is a collection of various building blocks that come up over and over again when developing AI products.
-The key goals of this package are to have simple, but flexible interfaces and to minimize dependencies.
-Feel free to a) use this as a template for your own Python package. b) instead of installing the package, copy and paste functions into your own projects (this is made possible with the limited amount of dependencies and the MIT license).
+The key goals of this package are to have simple, yet flexible interfaces and to minimize dependencies.
+It is encouraged to also a) use this as a template for your own Python package. b) instead of installing the package, copy and paste functions into your own projects.
+We make this easier by limiting the number of dependencies and use an MIT license.

-Documentation available within individual notebooks, docstrings within the source, or auto-generated at DaveCoDev.github.io/not-again-ai/.
+Documentation available within individual notebooks or docstrings within the source code.

 Installation